hychiang-git/joint_point_based/prepare_data/README.md

 # Preprocess ScanNet v2 dataset

-This directory shows preprocessing ScanNet v2 dataset from exporting `.sens` files.
+This directory shows preprocessing ScanNet v2 dataset.

+Please follow the steps for preparing data, also see the README files inside the directories for more details.
+1. export\_sens
+2. collect points from ply
+3. render images  from ply

 <!--
 ## Getting Started